ptommasi/rclone-sync-on-environment-variable/README.md

 **rclone-sync-on-environment-variable**
 > Sync multiple folders on the cloud just by playing with environment variables (useful on NAS)

 This docker project simply extends [rclone docker image](https://hub.docker.com/r/rclone/rclone) to use a custom script specified in the environment variable when launched.
 That's it.
-This project requires you to be familiar with [rclone](https://rclone.org/).
+This project requires you to be at least a bit familiar with [rclone](https://rclone.org/).

 **But why?** I purchased the [pCloud](https://www.pcloud.com/) lifetime offer for 2TB, but I didn't consider how much of a terrible cloud it is.
-Their connection is _highly_ unreliable (e.g. WebDav is constantly disconnected), their network speed is really slow, there is no good client, thus _pCloud might offer 2TB, but it's really difficult to really use them_. [rclone](https://rclone.org/) made up for all this shortcoming, proving itself a very reliable tool, and this image is just a bridge for an easier usage (run it in the background, just check the result once finished).
+Their connection is _highly_ unreliable (e.g. WebDav is constantly disconnected, so HyperBackup on DSM won't work), their network speed is really slow (even if I was connected from one of the biggest data centers in EU), there is no good client for MacOS or Windows (if I recall correctly it's just some fuse wrapper) and so on. _pCloud might offer 2TB, but in reality it's really difficult to really use that space_. [rclone](https://rclone.org/) made up for all these shortcomings, proving itself a very reliable tool, and this project is just a bridge for a more direct and simplified usage (run it in the background, and then just check the result once finished).

-Prebuilt image is [available on dockerhub](https://hub.docker.com/repository/docker/pierpytom/rclone-sync-on-environment-variable/general), you can simply pull `pierpytom/rclone-sync-on-environment-variable:latest` from docker.
+Pre-built image of this project is [available on dockerhub](https://hub.docker.com/repository/docker/pierpytom/rclone-sync-on-environment-variable/general), you can simply pull `pierpytom/rclone-sync-on-environment-variable:latest`, but I'll go through the steps below.

+What we will see in this document is:
+ - The final usage, just to give a sense of how this container can be used
+ - The container itself setup (volumes, environment variables)
+ - How to write your custom script - I'm providing a template which should work for you too
+ - How to setup rclone (it needs your authentication after all)

 Final Usage (once configured)
 -----------------------------

-I'm going out of order here, but the final goal of this image is to have one or more containers that can be simply started and will take care of backing up your data, dying at completion (while preserving logs).
+I'm going out of order here, but the final goal is to have one or more containers that can be simply started and will take care of backing up your data, dying at completion (while preserving logs for later inspection).

 Since I'm a DSM user, what I'm talking about is having a configuration which looks like this:

 ![Docker on DSM](./images/synology-docker-containers.png)

-Where you simply start one of the backup containers to sync your data with pCloud (in my case, rclone is a great piece of software, but in reality you can target any cloud).
+And then you can simply start one of the many backup containers to sync your data with any cloud provider.
+My only use-case is pCloud and that's why is constantly taken as example, but rclone is a great piece of software, so it should be fairly straightforward to use any other provider.

-And this is the content of the folder on the NAS:
+For the sake of clarity, this is how the final folder on the NAS might look like:
 ![Container Folder](./images/synology-folder.png)

-Basically I have all the scripts and logs in one folder on the NAS (which is mounted on all containers, they also share the same rclone configuration after all), I use the `EXEC_SCRIPT` environment variable to pick the correct configuration, and I follow the logs directly from the NAS.
+Basically all the scripts and logs will be in one single folder on the NAS, together with the rclone configuration (the authentication data is the same for all the containers, after all). `docker/rclone` folder is mounted on all containers, then the `EXEC_SCRIPT` environment variable is used to pick the correct configuration for each container, with the logs being written live when a container is running.

 Container Setup
 ---------------

-Either `docker pull pierpytom/rclone-sync-on-environment-variable:latest` or, on DSM, search for `pierpytom` instead and then download the project (weirdly, the whole string won't have a match):
+Either `docker pull pierpytom/rclone-sync-on-environment-variable:latest` or, on DSM, search for `pierpytom` in the registry and then download the project (weirdly, the whole string _rclone-sync-on-environment-variable_ won't have a match):
 ![Docker Registry](./images/docker-registry.png)

 These are the volumes I recommend to mount:
- - **backup data:** The original data you want to backup under something like `/nas_data`, but in **read-only mode** (always give the least permissions, better safe than sorry)
+ - **[data to backup]** The original data you want to backup under something like `/nas_data`, but make sure to flag it in **read-only mode** (always give the least permissions, better safe than sorry)
- - **configuration folder:** A dedicated folder with the rclone configuration (e.g. `docker/rclone`) under `/config/rclone`
+ - **[configuration]** A dedicated folder with the rclone configuration (e.g. `docker/rclone`) under `/config/rclone`
- - **logs:** Another folder for the logs (e.g. you could reuse `docker/rclone`) under `/logs`
+ - **[logs]** Another folder for the logs (e.g. you could reuse `docker/rclone`) under `/logs`

 Environemnt variables:
  - You **must** set the `EXEC_SCRIPT` environment variable and points it to your script file (in a folder that you mounted it) with the rsync command inside.